sahanaashwin08/project--2/README.md

 *Allows developers to apply styles to multiple pages at once*.
 *Supports animations and responsive design for mobile and desktop screens*.

-👉 Example:
-The pink heading, button color, spacing, shadows, and card-style layout in the image are designed using CSS.

 3. JavaScript
 # Definition: